 As a student, which is defined as someone who is admitted and pursuing studies at Karolinska Institutet, you are entitled to apply for credit transfer for previous education, other education, work experience and other prior learning.

 Credit transfer for previous higher education

-For previous higher education the right to apply is applicable if: you have passed previous education and no substantial difference between previous and current education exists.
+For previous higher education the right to apply is applicable if: you have passed previous education and there is no substantial difference between previous and current education.

 Credit transfer for other education and prior learning

 For other education the right to apply is applicable if: the knowledge and skills you invoke are of such nature and extent that they essentially correspond to the education for which they are intended to be credited.